 Transfer student admissions is moderately difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
 Each college determines which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.

-To apply, all applicants to Otterbein University must submit the following items.
-Double check with Otterbein University's admissions department to confirm all application materials and requirements.
+To apply to Otterbein University, all applicants must submit the following items.
+Check with Otterbein University's admissions department to confirm all application materials and requirements.

 Students admitted to Otterbein University have an average unweighted GPA of 3.7.